 OVERVIEW

-Voltarix Group Inc. (VGI) is planning a 26 megawatt (MW) solar power Project on a privately owned greenfield site near the intersection of Township Road 494 and Range Road 271 at the legally described address NW24 49 27 W4.
-The planned Creekside Solar Project (the Project) is approximately one kilometre south of Calmar, Alberta in the jurisdiction of Leduc County.
-The land is agriculturally (AG) zoned and allows utility scale solar as a discretionary use under Utility Service, Major and contributes to Municipal, Provincial and Federal sustainability goals.
+Voltarix Group Inc. (VGI) is planning a 25 megawatt (MW) solar power project on a privately owned greenfield site near the intersection of Township Road 494 and Range Road 271.
+The proposed Creekside Solar Project (the Project) is approximately one kilometre South of the Town of Calmar, Alberta.

 As Alberta phases out coal-fired power plants, the Creekside Solar Project will contribute meaningful renewable energy to meet electricity demand on the local distribution grid.
-The Project will generate roughly 32,500 megawatt hours of energy, offsetting approximately 5,000 homes electricity needs and displacing 17,150 tonnes of carbon from the environment, working towards Alberta’s goal of sourcing 30% of the province’s electricity from renewable sources by 2030.
+The Project will generate roughly 28,000 megawatt hours of energy, offsetting approximately 4,500 homes and working towards Alberta’s goal of sourcing 30% of the province’s electricity from renewable sources by 2030.

 Virtual Open House